-79. 1There was a landowner, one of Herod’s party, listening to Yeshua`, and he said, ‘Why should we listen to you?
+79. 1There was a nobleman, one of Herod’s party, listening to Yeshua`, and he said, ‘Why should we listen to you?
 2Before the coming of the kingdom of the Holy One, blessed be He, He’ll send forth His prophet Eliyah to restore the Covenant, and we’ll listen to his words, and obey his teaching, not yours.’

 5‘Listen to me!
 There was a certain landowner who planted a choice vineyard on fertile land.
 He erected a wall around it, carved out a pit for treading grapes, and built a watchtower to guard it.
 6Then he rented it out to some tenant farmers so that they would work it, and he collect the crop from them.
 After that he went on a long journey to a country far away.

 7‘As harvest time drew near, he sent some of his servants to the tenants so that they might report on the progress of the crop.
 But knowing they had overseen a bad vintage, the tenants seized those servants.
 They beat up one, killed a second and stoned a third.

 8‘So the landowner again sent servants to his vineyard, many more than the first time, but the tenants did the same to them as well.

 9‘Then the owner sent his son, saying, “Perhaps they’ll show respect to my son.”

 10‘But when the tenants saw the son coming, they said to themselves, “This is the heir to the vineyard.
 Let us kill him and take the land for ourselves, since his father is far away in another country.”
 So they seized the son and killed him.